 You can set yourself up to stream like a pro with a moderate level of technical knowledge.

 There are a ton of different solutions out there for someone looking to stream their favorite games.
-Both Sony's PS4 and Microsoft's Xbox One have streaming capabilities baked right in.
+Both the Sony PS4 Pro and Microsoft Xbox One X have streaming capabilities baked right in.
 If you're a PC gamer, taking your gameplay live is often as easy as punching in a few keystrokes.

 As simple as streaming is once you're setup, getting to the point of Twitch superstardom can be a little daunting.
-For example, what if you want to stream a console like the Wii U or PS3, where there is no native streaming support?
+For example, what if you want to stream a console like the Nintendo Switch, where there is no native streaming support?
 What services should you use?
 How about software?

 This guide should help you get up and running under a variety of different scenarios, from modern PC games to consoles to even streaming retro games.
 Your mileage may vary, but there are enough different ways to broadcast live gameplay that you're bound to find something to fit your preferences.

 As mentioned before, the PS4 and Xbox One have streaming built into their operating systems.
 If you want to stream footage from other consoles, you're going to need a capture card or a personal video recorder (PVR) such as the Razer Ripsaw, Hauppauge HD PVR 60 or Elgato HD 60S.

 A capture card is a pretty straightforward piece of hardware that sits between your console and your television, grabbing the HDMI signal and outputting it to your computer.
 Instead of hooking up HDMI directly from your console to your HDTV, you go from the console, to the capture card, and from the capture card into the television.

 There's one more connection, which is (usually) a USB cable from the capture card to your computer.
 Boom.
 Simple.

 You don't need to use the Xbox One or the PS4's streaming, either.
 You can run the consoles through a capture card and use whatever software you prefer to handle your streams.